UI design principles: hits and misses

 • Checkout process: The checkout process includes familiar steps: reviewing the cart, entering shipping information, choosing payment options, and confirming the purchase.
 Each step is labeled in a way that aligns with what users expect from similar experiences.

-Bad example of familiarity
+Bad example of affordance

 By ignoring familiar conventions, this file management app creates a steeper learning curve and a disorienting experience for users, which can lead to that pesky feeling of frustration again, which leads to decreased usability.